-How to Make Connections Across Oceans with the Catholic Heritage Archive
+How to make connections across oceans with the Catholic Heritage Archive

-Millions of Irish people left behind the Emerald Isle for America during the 19th and early 20th centuries.
+Millions of Irish people left the Emerald Isle for America during the 19th and early 20th centuries.
 If you find your ancestor's marriage record in our American Catholic records, it may include where they were originally from.
 If that place is listed as somewhere in Ireland, your next avenue of research should be our 10 million Irish Catholic Parish Registers - searching for their baptism is a sensible starting point.

-Philadelphia Roman Catholic Parish Marriages.
-Having the Irish parishes that the couple are from makes it easier to pinpoint them in Irish records.
+In the example above, you'll see a marriage from our Philadelphia Roman Catholic Parish Marriages.
+Having the Irish parishes that the couple is from makes it easier to pinpoint them in Irish records.
 The above record states that Mary is from Mullinahone, County Tipperary.
 Searching for Mary's baptism in our Ireland Roman Catholic Parish Baptisms and using the parish of Mullinahone to narrow the search, we find she is born in 1880 to parents William and Catherine.

 Interestingly, Mary's baptism record has been updated with a note about her marriage in America:

-Said Mary married James McElroy on 30 June 1909 in in Church of Our Mother of Sorrows, Philadelphia, USA
+"Said Mary married James McElroy on 30 June 1909 in Church of Our Mother of Sorrows, Philadelphia, USA"

 If you were to find Mary's baptism record first, this extra script should then prompt you to search the Philadelphia Catholic records for her marriage.
 Catholic parish records were commonly updated with religious life events as they took place and this cross-referencing of records will help you to ensure you're focused on the right family.